MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parametri

-`_Off` L'indice della posizione dell'elemento da fare riferimento.
+*Off* l'indice della posizione dell'elemento a cui fare riferimento.

 ### <a name="return-value"></a>Valore restituito